avito-tech/avito-android/docs/content/contributing/GradlePlugins.md

 ## Working in IDE

+IntelliJ IDEA is preferred but could not work if current Android Gradle Plugin is not supported yet.

 ### Known issues

 - (DynamicTest.displayName) displays incorrectly in IDE: [#5975](https://github.com/gradle/gradle/issues/5975)

-### IntelliJ IDEA

-Preferred, but could not work if current Android Gradle Plugin is not supported yet
+- IDE can't run Gradle test and creates Junit Run/Debug configuration instead.
+  Different IDE versions use different ways to run tests.

-**Settings > Build, Execution, Deployment > Build Tools > Gradle > Runner**
+  Check if you can use Gradle Test Runner for tests in **Settings > Build, Execution, Deployment > Build Tools > Gradle > Runner**.

-- Delegate IDE build/run actions to Gradle (check)
-- Run tests using : Gradle Test Runner

-### Android Studio

-2020.3.+ required to work with gradle integration tests in IDE, because intellij settings removed and gradle delegate used under hood started with this release
+  If not, create manually Gradle Run/Debug configuration.

 ## Testing Gradle plugins